ElfIncredible/Face-Mask-Detection---Deep-Learning-CNN-/README.md

 - Accept a user input for an image path.
 - Preprocess the image (resize and normalize), and use the trained model to predict whether the person is wearing a mask.
 - Display the input image and prediction result.

+## Results and Impact
+**Results:**
+- The Convolutional Neural Network (CNN) achieved high accuracy in detecting whether a person is wearing a mask.
+After training the model for 5 epochs, the test accuracy demonstrated reliable performance in classifying images into the two categories: with mask and without mask.
+- Loss and accuracy plots indicated a stable training process with both training and validation metrics improving over time.

+**Impact:**
+- **Automation** of Mask Detection: This system can be implemented in public areas, surveillance systems, or healthcare environments to automatically detect whether individuals are following mask-wearing protocols.
+- **Public Health Support:** By enabling real-time detection of mask usage, this model can help in ensuring compliance with health regulations during pandemics or other health crises, reducing the need for manual monitoring.
+- **Scalable Solution:** The model can be integrated into various platforms, such as CCTV systems or mobile devices, to enhance safety in high-traffic areas, improving overall public safety and health measures.

+## Future Improvements
+- **Model Enhancement:**
+  - Implement deeper CNN architectures and utilize transfer learning with pretrained models to boost accuracy, particularly in challenging scenarios.
+- **Real-Time and Edge Detection:**
+  - Optimize the model for real-time detection and integrate it with live video feeds while reducing computational complexity for deployment on edge devices.
+- **Expanded Functionality:**
+  - Enhance detection capabilities to identify improper mask usage and incorporate additional data sources, such as temperature readings and emotion analysis, for comprehensive health monitoring.